-My wall clock solves a lot of lottery problems.
+Can you guess why my wall clock solves a lot of lottery date problems?

 "I've won, I've won!" she screamed in delight, thrusting the tickets in front of her partner.
 "Look at them!"